Our thoughts on Farmers

 Farmers vs. competitors: How does Farmers stack up?

 Farmers didn’t perform as well as top competitors in our survey, ranking lower in many areas.
-The company also has higher rates than many other companies, at least based on the nationwide average; it may be cheaper in your area.
+The company also has higher-than-average rates, but it isn’t the most expensive, at least compared to the nationwide average; it may be cheaper in your area.

 CompanyAverage annual rateCustomer satisfactionEase of servicePolicy offerings